LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/studio/_index.md

 Before sending the request, check that your configuration matches the above settings.

-Hit send and we'll take a look at the result.
+Hit *Send* and we'll take a look at the result.

 ### Analyzing the Response